 We hope you find this article useful.
 A few things to remember when doing Messy Play activities at home, cover surfaces with a plastic cloth or sheet and always talk with your child about what things feel like and what they are doing.
 If you don’t like Messy Play inside, take them outside!

-Preschools featured in this article are Little Urban Forest and Little Building Blocks Playhouse.
+Preschools featured in this article are Little Urban Forest and Little Hijau Playhouse.
 Both preschools are located in the Klang Valley.
 Established in 2019, Little Urban Forest offers programmes designed to immerse children in nature and to instil them with a positive attitude and the essential skillsets for life.
-Situated in Petaling Jaya since 2017, Little Building Blocks is a home-based childcare and playschool that provides early learning opportunities through play in a safe and caring environment.
+Situated in Petaling Jaya since 2017, Little Hijau is a home-based childcare and playschool that provides early learning opportunities through play in a safe and caring environment.

 Beckerleg, T. (2008).
 Fun with Messy Play: Ideas and activities for children with special needs.
 Jessica Kingsley Publishers.

 Hewes, J. (2006).
 Let the children play: Nature’s answer to early learning.
 Early Childhood Learning Knowledge Centre.